raystorm/ucm-maven-plugin/readme.md

 .properties files are now supported as an additional alternative configuration method.
 This allows the ability to keep usernames and passwords outside of version control.

+The file must be called `ucm-maven-plugin.properties` and exist in the project base directory.

 ```properties
 Servers.id=server1,server2
 Servers.server1.url=http://localhost:16200/cs/idcplg